 Ophthalmic surgeon neck and back pain!
 Do you realize that 55% of ophthalmologists have been diagnosed with neck and back pain?
 And 85% of ophthalmologists have reported neck and back pain.
 Even more alarming is 15% have had to curtail their practice because of these injuries.
 That’s around 3,600 ophthalmologists who could still be practicing!
 Are you one of these?
 Read on and your latissimus dorsi will thank you.

-Paying better attention to posture ergonomics could go a long way to reducing the ophthalmic surgeon neck and back pain and extend their careers.
+Paying better attention to posture ergonomics could go a long way to reducing ophthalmic surgeons’ neck and back pain and extending their careers.
 At the end of a surgery day, do you feel stressed?
 Does your back and neck ache?
 If so, let’s start with alleviating that by getting you comfortable while sitting during surgery.

-Haag-Streit has designed the first surgeon chair specifically for the ophthalmologist.
-The Haag-Streit CO:RE Ophthalmic Surgeon Chair maximizes comfort and assists you in operating for extended periods without soreness or long-term injury to your back, neck or shoulders.
-Dr. Michael E. Snyder describes his experiences with the HS CO:RE Ophthalmic Surgeon Chair:
+Haag-Streit designed the first surgeon chair specifically for ophthalmologists.
+The Haag-Streit SC900 Ophthalmic Surgeon Chair maximizes comfort and assists you in operating for extended periods without soreness or long-term injury to your back, neck, or shoulders.
+Dr. Michael E. Snyder describes his experiences with the HS SC900 Ophthalmic Surgeon Chair:

 Your latissimus dorsi will thank you.